This was the original theme picture for My Right Side Up Life.

 ENJOY THE RIDE, BUT STOP TO WATCH THE SUNSET

-The quickest way to get from point A to point B is a straight line.
+My grandfather and father always said the quickest way to get from point A to point B is a straight line.
 I cultivated efficiency, never wasting a step.
 Now I am wondering what I missed along the way.
 Maybe I focused too much on the destination and missed parts of the journey.

 Psalm 119:133 :”Steady my steps with your Word of promise so nothing malign gets the better of me.”
 MSG